 - 1) An introduction to the general topic of your interest. - 2) A summary of the article in your own words, including the question under investigation, the hypothesis being tested, the methods used, the findings, and the conclusions drawn by the authors.
 (Include comments on the type of research does the article describe an experiment or descriptive/correlational research?
 If this article describes an experiment, what is the independent variable?
 What is the dependent variable?
 If the article describes correlational research, which variables were determined to be correlated?) - 3) A discussion of the merits and deficits of the articles, including suggested ways that the deficits could have been avoided.
 For example, questions such as these should be addressed: Is the question an interesting one, and is it framed properly?
 Is the hypothesis valid and defensible?
 Are the methods appropriate to address the question?
 Are the findings clear and interpreted appropriately?
-Are the authors' conclusions warranted, given the findings? - 4) Based on what you have learnt in class, discuss how the findings relate to human learning and memory systems (and the brain structure/function related those behaviors). - 5) Give an overall assessment of the significance and quality of the contribution of the articles to the field of human learning and memory. - 6) Xeroxed copies of the article.
+Are the authors' conclusions warranted, given the findings? - 4) Based on what you have learnt in class, discuss how the findings relate to human learning and memory systems (and the brain structure/function related to those behaviors). - 5) Give an overall assessment of the significance and quality of the contribution of the articles to the field of human learning and memory as well as future directions/application of the research area.